Agenda 2024

 Jenny Chen, Wonderfull Inc.

 Talk summary: Agriculture can be quite challenging and often isn’t as idyllic as many people imagine.
-We understand that farmers work hard to navigate unpredictable weather and are always looking for the best tools to manage their farms effectively.
-The challenges we face include not only unpredictable weather but also soil degradation, nutrient management, pest and weed control, high machinery and labor costs, lack of sufficient data, as well as market fluctuations and regulatory issues.
-We will be sharing how drone technology can help address these problems in agriculture and the role of different drone functions in production management.
-We’ll also share experiences from growers in other countries who are using drones to manage forage.
+WONDERFULL INC. understands that farmers work hard to navigate unpredictable weather and are always looking for the best tools to manage their farms effectively.
+The challenges farmers and ranchers face include not only unpredictable weather but also soil degradation, nutrient management, pest and weed control, high machinery and labour costs, lack of sufficient data, as well as market fluctuations and regulatory issues.
+Jenny will share how drone technology can help address these problems in agriculture and the role of different drone functions in production management.
+She will also share experiences from growers in other countries who are using drones to manage forage.

 2:55 - 3:10 pm Panel Q&A with speakers